 2.3 Intention to Revisit

 Research on the definition of intention to revisit to a destination by tourists often focuses on the ability and characteristics of tourists returning to a specific destination after a trip to that destination.
 For example, Lee and Back's18 (2008) study discusses the intention to revisit of tourists in Jeju City, South Korea.
 This study defines intention to revisit as the ability or intention of tourists to return to Jeju City after their trip to Jeju.
-Similarly, Wang and Li's14 (2011) study examines the intention to revisit of Chinese tourists to Kuala Lumpur, Malaysia, while Kim and Morrison's20 (2017) study focuses on the intention to revisit of tourists to Bali, Indonesia.
+Similarly, Wang and Li's14 (2011) study examines the intention to revisit Chinese tourists to Kuala Lumpur, Malaysia, while Kim and Morrison's20 (2017) study focuses on the intention to revisit tourists to Bali, Indonesia.
 These definitions may vary depending on each specific study, but overall, they aim to measure the ability and characteristics of tourists returning to a destination after their trip there.

 According to the VNAT18 (2016), the intention to revisit to a tourist destination is the ability or desire of tourists to return to a destination they have previously visited.
 The significance of studying the intention to revisit a tourism destination is to help businesses in the tourism industry better understand and identify customer needs, thereby creating policies and products that are suitable for customer needs and desires, enhancing customer satisfaction and loyalty, and contributing positively to the development of the tourism industry.